codlocker/codlocker/README.md

 [![My Skills](https://skillicons.dev/icons?i=go)](https://skillicons.dev)

 - Beginner level projects to understand basics of Go programming.
 [Source](https://github.com/codlocker/Go-Projects)
-- Implementation of a Mafia based CLI game used by security teams to teach OS security and hacking tools using gRPC and Holllywood (Actor model) [Source](https://github.com/codlocker/werewolves-go)
+- Implementation of a Mafia based CLI game used by security teams to teach OS security and hacking tools using gRPC and Hollywood (Actor model) [Source](https://github.com/codlocker/werewolves-go)

 2. Here are some of my top JavaScript projects